List of content you will read in this article:

 - 1. How to Install Zip and Unzip Utility

 - 2. How to Unzip in Linux?
 [Linux Unzip Command]

 Compression saves space by compressing data while archiving simplifies data transfer by merging several files or folders into a single file.
 For example, if we need to send five files over the internet, each of which is 100 MB, sending each file one by one could take longer.
 It would be much faster to copy the files if they are compressed to a size of up to 50MB and then archive all of them in a single file than if they are not compressed.
 Unzip is used to retrieve and decompress zipped files.
 Zip is the most commonly used utility for archiving and compressing files.
 So this guide will give you brief details about Linux Unzip, how to extract files in Linux, and Unzip commands in Linux.

-Ubuntu systems come with zip and unzip packages loaded by chance.
-You can conveniently install these if they are absent from your setup.
-Using the Ctrl+Alt+T keyboard shortcut, open the Terminal.
-Then, in Terminal, type the following to load zip:
+By default, Ubuntu systems come with zip and unzip packages.
+You can conveniently install these if not installed in your operating system.
+By using the Ctrl+Alt+T keyboard shortcut, open the Terminal.
+Then, type the following to load the zip:

 $ sudo apt install zip